 What about Governor Christie?
 We should judge him based on his ability to govern and the record he has assembled.
 Should he ever feel his obesity is interfering with his public duties, effective surgical treatment exists.
 In all probability he could return to his normal duties in 7 to 10 days.
 With current surgical techniques, his obesity is far easier to treat than Vice President Cheney’s heart disease.
 What we also have to realize is that Dr. Mariano was talking about a lot more than the medical implications of obesity.
 What I heard was a fat man does not appear to be presidential.
 Additionally, by not addressing his obesity he has character flaws that she does not find acceptable.
 However, looks can be deceiving.
 FDR led us through WWII, and The Depression from a wheelchair.
 What should not be questioned is Christie’s determination and inner strength.
 As a leader, as a person.
 Despite constant ridicule and jokes about his weight, he has risen to become a national leader and is being urged to run for president.
 To survive the discrimination he has faced, he probably has had to perform better than those who merely look the part.

 Read more articles by Dr. Roslin!

-ABOUT THE AUTHORMitchell Roslin, MD, FACS s the Chief of Bariatric and Metabolic Surgery at Lenox Hill Hospital and Northern Westchester Hospital Center.
+ABOUT THE AUTHORMitchell Roslin, MD, FACS is the Director of Bariatric Surgery at Lenox Hill Hospital and Northern Westchester Hospital Center.
 He has performed bariatric surgery since 1994 and is internationally renown in the field.
 In addition, to his clinical work he has authored numerous research articles and chapters in medical textbooks.
 Dr. Roslin has appeared on Good Morning America, Nightline, CBS Early Show, World News Tonight and countless other media outlets.